binaryfunt/convergent-brackets-theme/README.md

-# convergent-brackets-theme
+# Convergent Theme for Brackets
-A cooler &amp; slightly punchier colour palette, based on the Brackets Dark theme
+A cooler &amp; slightly punchier colour palette, based on the Brackets Dark theme.
+The PHP styling is better for when mixed with HTML/XML.